ylamgarchal/dci-analysis/README.md

 # Distributed CI Analysis

-DCI analysis is a [Pandas](https://pandas.pydata.org) based tool that will retrieve the folowing information from the jobs tests:
+DDDCCCCI analysis is a [Pandas](https://pandas.pydata.org) based tool that will retrieve the folowing information from the jobs tests:

     - Compute the mean of a baseline topic and compare the result to another topic.